jia200x/RIOT/doc/memos/rdm-draft-alamos-ieee802154-radio-hal.md

 can be seen, the new approach adds IEEE802.15.4 specific APIs and layers between the lower layer network stack interface (GNRC Netif) and the hardware dependent device driver.
-In contrast, the `netdev` based solution misses a specific Radio HAL which prevents to run a hardware agnostic MAC on top.
+In contrast, the `netdev` based solution misses a specific Radio HAL which prevents to run a hardware-agnostic MAC on top.

 ```